cos-archives/hgrid/README.md

 Column schemas are just objects that have--at a minimum--the following properties:

-- `name`: The text to show in the column header
+- `text`: The text to show in the column header
 - `folderView`: Either a function that renders the HTML for a folder or a microtemplate.
 - `fileView`: Either a function that render the HTML for a file or a microtemplate.